nils-mathieu/silyn.art/src/components/contact-me.md

-The most reliable way to get in touch with me a start a conversation is to send me an e-mail at [hello@silyn.art](mailto:hello@silyn.art).
+The most reliable way to get in touch with me and start a conversation is to send me an e-mail at [hello@silyn.art](mailto:hello@silyn.art).

 Otherwise, my DMs are open on [Bluesky](https://bsky.app/profile/silyn.art) and